meilisearch/documentation/guides/advanced_guides/concat.md

 #### Example

-A search on `The news paper` searches will also search for the following concatenated queries:
+A search on `The news paper` will also search for the following concatenated queries:
 - `Thenews paper`
 - `the newspaper`
 - `Thenewspaper`